-On 23 July 2018, la Maison La Cornue became the first-ever company to sponsor one of our students, by pledging to support Diane Laudic, a second-year student on the Bachelors course in Culinary Arts Management at Institut Paul Bocuse.
+In 2017, la Maison La Cornue became the first-ever company to sponsor one of our students, by pledging to support Diane Laudic, graduate on the Bachelors course in Culinary Arts Management at Institut Paul Bocuse.

 Interview with Benoit Favier, Managing Director of la Maison La Cornue

 Ever since 1908, la Maison La Cornue has been sharing the qualities of the ‘sacred fire’ that has made our ovens so famous with those who have a true passion for cooking.